Minhaz00/NodeJS-Tasks/10. Nginx L4 LB NodeJS service in AWS/README1.md

-# Nginx Layer 4 Load Balancing on Node.js servers in AWS
+# Nginx Layer 4 Load Balancing on Node.js servers (public subnet) in AWS

 This document outlines the process of setting up a layer 4 load-balanced Node.js application environment using Nginx.
 The setup consists of two identical Node.js applications, an Nginx server for load balancing.
 Here we will deploy it in AWS.